timzatko/TW-Calc-Website-Events/README.md

 ## Contributing

 We are happy you would like to contribute!
 Please read the instructions below to get familiar with the process.
+As soon as you get familiar with the process, fork the repository, make the desired and submit the pull request.

 ### Setup